Guiding Principles and Instructional Practices

 In our classrooms, children simultaneously develop social-emotional and academic skills, guided by engaged and reflective adults.
 Teachers strive to frame cultural, linguistic, and developmental diversity as assets, rather than barriers, to quality experiences.
 Children gain the confident disposition of critical thinkers and flexibly use creative skills to meet the challenges and opportunities of 21st century citizenry.

-The Focus on Early Learning curricula, as well as the coaching and professional development that support its implementation, articulate the implicit messages of the Guiding Principles through the following explicit instructional practices:
+The Focus on Early Learning curricula, as well as the coaching and professional development that support its implementation (together, called the “strongest hope” model), articulate the implicit messages of the Guiding Principles through the following explicit instructional practices:

 Supporting Instructional Practice